 Undergraduates who are Wharton students or are taking a Wharton class are eligible to participate in the program.
 Please note, however, that only Wharton undergraduates can submit requests.

 Can we dine at another restaurant that is not listed on the sign-up form?

 No, The Wharton Undergraduate Division have partnerships with only the restaurants listed.

 Do I have to pay anything for the lunch?

-Attendees do not pay at the conclusion of the lunch.
-The Wharton Undergraduate Division pays the restaurants directly.
-However, please make sure you get an itemized receipt and submit it to G95 within one business day of your lunch.
+No, attendees do not pay at the conclusion of the lunch, The Wharton Undergraduate Division pays the restaurants directly.
+However, please be sure you get an itemized receipt and submit it to the Undergraduate Division within one business day of your lunch.

-Is the Lunch & Learn Program the same as the Student-Faculty Meals Program?
+Is the Lunch & Learn Program the same as the Faculty-Student Meals Program?

 No, the Faculty-Student Meals Program is faculty initiated and is run through the Dean’s office.
 All undergraduate and MBA students are eligible and the lunches are arranged through Canvas and other methods.